 In other cases, it is is advisable or necessary to use brackets, which can be installed in several ways, such as:

 On this fence it would have been difficult to place Oscillot on top, due to the fence posts protruding above the top rail.

 - Having to stop the Oscillot at each post, and then start it again on the other side of the post, requires many more Oscillot posts

 - Depending on the spacing of the fence posts, there may be more short lengths of Oscillot paddle needed, meaning more waste, and even more Oscillot posts required

 - The Oscillot will not be continuous, meaning your cat may be able to climb straight up a post and escape between the Oscillot paddles, unless you use other methods to discourage climbing, such as using metal sheathing on the posts

 Solution: In this example, Oscillot posts could have been fastened directly to the FACE of the fence in order to have a continuous run.
 But, because some of the paddles in another area had to be mounted on top of the fence (to provide clearance for an opening gate as explained in the next section), we used brackets so that all the paddles would be at the same height.
 This looked much nicer.

 In summary: Brackets give you options in tricky situations, but are not needed in most installations.

 Special considerations with gates

-When using brackets (or direct face mounting), pay special attention to any gates in corners that open inward to lie against the adjacent fence.
+When using brackets (or direct face mounting), pay special attention to any gates in corners that open inward.
 You may need to install Oscillot on top of the gate and fence near the gate, even if using brackets elsewhere, in order to prevent the Oscillot paddles on the gate and fence from hitting each other when the gate is opened.